 The active iris and exposure time settings go hand-in-hand to determine the amount of light that passes through the camera.
 An active iris setting of 0 denotes that the iris is fully closed and no light gets through even if the exposure time is high.
 Once the active iris setting is sufficiently high to allow light to pass through, increasing exposure time and increasing the active iris setting achieves the same results.
 Generally, it is good practice to keep the active iris settings below 40 and go up in exposure time after that.
 Read more about determining optimal active iris settings with HDR mode here

 Some other features that make Zivid special are the filters that give you added functionality.
 The reflection filter for example ensures that you can take images of shiny objects without false points/noise.
 Consider a bin picking scenario where the camera mistook false points (points in the point cloud corresponding to reflections) as part of the object.
-The robot would then begin to attempt picking at a noise points instead of the actual object.
-Without the reflection filter to distinguish between noise points and the actual point cloud, it would be an erroneous and chaotic process!
+The robot would then begin to attempt picking at noise points instead of the actual object.
+Without the reflection filter to distinguish between noise points and the actual point cloud, this would be an erroneous and chaotic process!